World-Class Research Spaces

 - Clean rooms for tissue engineering and device fabrication

 - Physical co-location with MU Health hospital system, facilitating clinical collaboration

-The Research Tower will contain a multitude of both dry and wet lab facilities, as well as meeting and conference areas where researchers, graduate students and others can come together to discuss collaborative projects.
+The Research Tower contains a multitude of both dry and wet lab facilities, as well as meeting and conference areas where researchers, graduate students and others can come together to discuss collaborative projects.

-The Innovation Tower will be the public facing facility and include graduate student work spaces, seminar rooms and a large multipurpose space, a visualization center and investigator offices.
+The Innovation Tower is the public facing facility and include graduate student work spaces, seminar rooms and a large multipurpose space, a visualization center and investigator offices.

-The Clinical Translational Science Unit (CTSU), located within the Innovation Tower, will be a hub of activity for exercise and nutrition science, cognition studies, first-in-human clinical testing and more.
-State-of-the-art equipment will be available to MU Health professionals and scientists as they work with patients in the collaborative space.
-A full staff of medical directors, nurses, physiologists and project coordinators will help support the ongoing work, ensuring that NextGen activities encompass the “cells to society” spectrum of research.
+The Clinical Translational Science Unit (CTSU), located within the Innovation Tower, is a hub of activity for exercise and nutrition science, cognition studies, first-in-human clinical testing and more.
+State-of-the-art equipment is available to MU Health professionals and scientists as they work with patients in the collaborative space.
+A full staff of medical directors, nurses, physiologists and project coordinators help support the ongoing work, ensuring that NextGen activities encompass the “cells to society” spectrum of research.